gsreynolds/gr_secrets/README.md

-# Azure Key Vault Chef Cookbook
+# Secrets Management Chef Cookbook

 # Description

-This is a fork of the [azure-cookbook](https://github.com/chef-partners/azure-cookbook), paired down to only support Azure Key Vault (AKV).
-This reduces dependancies, making the cookbook easier to support and forces it to do one thing well.
+This is a refactoring of [azure_keyvault cookbook](https://github.com/kriszentner/azure_keyvault).
 This cookbook allows Chef users the option to use Azure Key Vault as a main secret store instead of Chef encrypted data bags.

-The library has also been refactored to use the official [Azure SDK for Ruby](https://github.com/Azure/azure-sdk-for-ruby).
+A `kitchen.azure.yml` file has been added with Lifecycle Hooks which create an Azure Key Vault for testing purposes.

+It is intended to add example libraries for other secrets management tools such as AWS KMS.

-# Requirements
+## Azure Requirements

 * **Create an Azure Key Vault:** You'll need to create a vault in Azure.
 Either in the [portal](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-portal) or [CLI](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-manage-with-cli2).
 I recommend creating a vault just for your Chef secrets, instead of reusing one being used for other purposes.
 * **Create a principal to access your Vault:** You'll need to create an Azure principal or Identity